Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 See also

-12. Hit The Sauna
+12. Hit the Sauna

 The heat in a sauna increases heart rate and blood pressure.
-However, these effects are short-term and the overall risk of a sauna is very low.
+However, these effects are short-term and the overall risk of a sauna is quite low.
 It may even be good for you if you have heart problems or high blood pressure as it can lower your blood pressure and improve your circulation.

 13. Give Your Skin Some TLC